-The PL/Java package allows you to create and execute Java stored procedures, triggers and functions via the JDBC interface.
+The PL/Java package provides access to Java stored procedures, triggers and functions via the JDBC interface.
 Unless otherwise noted, the commands and paths noted in the following section assume that you have performed an installation with the interactive installer.